 TREND ANALYSIS

-LAWA displays any regional trends for the last five, 10 and 15 years.
-The ability to detect trends is based on the length and frequency of the sampling record.
-For example, occasional samples collected over a short period can provide limited evidence that a meaningful change is occurring at a site, over and above expected daily/seasonal variability.
-Longer more frequent sampling records provide much better evidence.
+LAWA displays any regional trends for the last five, ten and fifteen years.
+The ability to detect trends depends on the length and frequency of the sampling record.
+For example, occasional samples collected over a short period can provide only limited evidence that a meaningful change is occurring at a site, over and above expected daily/seasonal variability.
+Longer more frequent sampling records can provide much better evidence.
 Monthly sampling is recommended for robust water quality trend analysis.
-The Cawthron tick assesses sampling frequency for each site and gives the appropriate tick colour.
-If you want to find out more about how trends are calculated have a look at our Trend factsheet.
+The Cawthron Tick assesses sampling frequency for each site and gives the appropriate tick colour.
+If you want to find out more about how trends are calculated have a look at our trend factsheet.